The best Morocco Sahara Trips destinations

 Definitely, one of the interesting places that tourists visit is Khamlia.
 It is a village inhabited by black skin people originally from Mali.
 Therefore, tourists visit this place to acknowledge the life of this tribe and enjoy their traditional Gnawa music.
 Moreover, tourists experience driving off-road in the black desert towards the mines of Mifis.
 They discover the adventure work at 30m down the ground to get mines.
 Further, the Shrij lake provides an oasis for greater flamingos as well as a collection of egrets, storks, and ducks…

-Our company Morocco Sahara trips travel agency offers the best desert tour with an unforgettable experience.
+Our travel business Morocco Sahara trips provides the finest desert tour with an amazing experience.

 Ouarzazate was a small crossing point for African traders on their way to northern Morocco and Europe.
 This city is the gate to the Sahara because it is on the other side crossing the high atlas mountains to the southeast.
 The Berbers and nomads who inhabit these regions of Morocco call this region the Hamada, which means “desert scrubland.”
 The word “Ouarzazate” means “noiseless” in Tamazight, capturing its remote and serene setting.
 Moreover, it is the capital cinema in Morocco due to its famous cinema studios.